-To learn more about the grant and how to apply, download the RFP to the right and review the FAQ below.
+To learn more about the grant, download the RFP to the right and review the FAQ below.

 A question and answer session was held in July 2023.
 All questions asked in the session are now addressed in the FAQ below.